Abhishek2f/Cursor/my-apikey-app/README.md

-# GitHub Repository Summarizer API
+# GitVault - Secure API Key Management

-A Next.js application that provides API key management and GitHub repository summarization using AI (Gemini 2.5 Pro) and Supabase for data storage.
+A Next.js application that provides secure API key management with Google authentication and GitHub repository summarization using AI (Gemini 2.5 Pro) and Supabase for data storage.

 ## Features